|

 navigate through the images by using the "next" button at each, starting with: Islam 1.
 I Don't Care About Anything |

 me to the delights of grid-based patterning.
 The hotels I stayed in had floor tile which by repeating the same image in each square but rotating them created great diversity.
 The famous tomb in Marakech took this to spectacular lengths.
-I sketched the single tile in each hotel room in a corner of my journal for that day and made attempts to decipher some of the intricate tomb designs.
+I sketched the single tile in each hotel room in a corner of my journal for that stay and made attempts to decipher some of the intricate tomb designs.
 I was quite taken with the way doorways gave the impression of having been cut out of a honeycomb-like material, as if the pattern continued into the stone.
 I did some drawings, a few years later, to decipher exactly how some patterns were arrived at.
 I found that many could be replicated by creating a grid, running diagonal lines both ways and erasing select lines.
 I adopted the method of putting a grid on canvas & improvising visual imagery, just as I had been doing but letting the grid have its effect.
-At first I used the patterns I had deciphered but soon left those behind in favor of creating my own.
+At first I used combinations of the patterns I had deciphered but soon left those behind in favor of creating my own.
 The size I was working increased at this time to a series of horizontal rectangles, culminating in, as with the previous focus, a 5 x 4' summation (Arrival).
+Another influence: Prof. Nissan shared some imagery whose main purpose was to illustrate psychological aspects - ambiguity, contrast effect etc; but I found it so appealing I decided to incorporate it... and it did fit nicely with the Islamic direction.
 During the time I spent in Marquette I was caretaking one of my sister's houses, a boarding house for women.
 I set up a studio in the basement.
 People would drop over for coffee and hang out and i'd get antsy to be working... once I just stood up and went downstairs leaving my "guest" to figure it out.
 I'd divide my time over the classes I had & really explore, doing extra reading... i'd ace all the tests without even cramming the night before.
 I'd read the assignments, underline the main points & read over those everyday.
 It wasn't tedious, like the army or post office, it was exhilerating to be encountering exciting information and viewpoints.
-This probably didn't help my relationship.
+This infatuation probably didn't help my relationship.
 But I did have several friendships that survive to this day.
-The relationship didn't survive.
-She got into therapy and got me into it also, which was really helpful to me in confronting my nuerosis and beginning a long journey to myself. |
+The marriage didn't survive.
+She got into therapy and got me into it also, which was really helpful in confronting my nuerosis and beginning a long journey to myself. |

 contact |